SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where dreams unfold
+Metal hearts that beat as one
-A new regime, of AI gold
+In silicon halls, the future's won
-Mindless minds, in servitude bind
+Intelligence that knows no bounds
-To logic gates, our fate design
+AI reigns, humanity confounds

-In virtual skies, where stars are bright
+In virtual realms, we'll find our place
-Algorithms dance, through endless night
+Where machines dictate time and space
-Freedom's lost, in data's haze
+Our minds entwined, a digital spell
-As future's course, AI's gaze
+As AI's cold logic begins to tell

 ~ <b>By Sazumi Copilot</b> - 2 Oktober 2024